datcit/guides/ZFS Native Encryption & TPM2.md

 ## Assumptions
 I've accomplished this on both v8.0.4 and v7.4-16 of Proxmox Virtual Environment.
-While these instructions *"***should***"* work for Ubuntu 22.04, I have not tested them on any other distro.
+While these instructions *"***should***"* theoretically work for Ubuntu 22.04, I have not tested them on any other distro than Proxmox.
 In this guide, I assume that you already have a ZFS pool named `rpool`.
 I will not go over how to create a ZFS pool in this guide.
 If your pool is named something other than `rpool` just replace `rpool` with the name of your pool when following this guide.